projectara/greybus-spec/source/special.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Greybus control probe request is sent only by the SVC.
-It supplies the endo id, which defines the size of the endo and the positions available to hold modules.
-It also informs the module via the interface id the module location of the interface that receives the request.
+It supplies the endo ID, which defines the size of the endo and the positions available to hold modules.
+It also informs the module via the interface ID the module location of the interface that receives the request.

 .. figtable::